carriepresley/galvenize-hackreactor-prep-testing/README.md

 #  galvenize-hackreactor-prep-testing
-Here are the solutions for the Galvenize/HackReactor Prep Testing portion.
+Here are my solutions for the Galvenize/HackReactor Prep Testing portion.
 &nbsp;
 The notation of the failure errors became frustrating and time consuming, so I thought I'd share for anyone else who might be in the same boat.
 &nbsp;